Sarah Sophia Banks, collector

 While there is no record of when Sarah Sophia began collecting objects, two fashion plates from her collection of pocket-book imagery dated 1760 suggests she began collecting while she was a teenager.1 Later in life, her collections were heavily influenced by her brother's travels and collections of natural history.
 Between 1768 and 1771, Sarah Sophia corresponded with her brother regularly during his international travels aboard the Endeavor Voyage, where he accompanied Captain James Cook on his first journey to the South Seas.
 As a natural scientist and botanist on the Endeavor Voyage, Sir Joseph collected natural specimens and descriptions of flora fauna that astounded the scientific community when he returned home to England.
 Sir Joseph kept all that he had collected from his journey from which Sarah Sophia helped him organize his collections.
 After his marriage to Dorothea, he invited Sarah Sophia to live with him and his wife at their house at 32 Soho Square in 1777.
 Inseparable from her brother and his wife, Sarah Sophia never married and was drawn into the same elite circles as Sir Joseph and Dorothea.
 Through her close relationship with them, Sarah Sophia was able to form her own connections in order to develop her own collections of coins and printed ephemera, while supporting her brother's collections of natural history.

 Although there are direct parallels between the collections of brother and sister, there has been very little analysis on the connections between Sarah Sophia’s and Sir Joseph's collections.
-Sarah Sophia's collections, in particular, have only been noted occasionally and very little research has been done on them.
+Sarah Sophia's collections, in particular, have only been noted occasionally and very little research has been done on them, with the exception of the important work done by Arlene Leis and Catherine Eagleton.
 As Arlene Leis tells us, “The gift of Sarah Sophia’s collection to the British Museum was the largest and most varied collection of printed ephemera the museum had ever accepted.
 That it was a woman's collection rendered its acquisition all the more remarkable."2 While John Gascoigne claims that Sarah Sophia's merits made her life "very much an extension of her brother's,"3 the nature of her collections, particularly her scrapbooks, shows the degree to which her collection engaged in a published (for scrapbooks were considered to be published material once compiled)4 and popularly-engaged observation and commentary on the heterogeneous nature of public life and scientific progress.

 As a woman of fashion and a collector, it is noted of Sarah Sophia in A Book for a Rainy Day, or, Recollections of the Events of the Years 1766-1833, by John Thomas Smith, that she was known for her "old school dress" and for her "immense pockets, stuffed with books of all sizes."9 Smith writes of Sarah Sophia walking all over town and making inquiries in order to locate objects of collection, like "halfpenny ballads."10 He describes an instance in which Sarah Sophia was offered a large number of tokens for her collection, but, out of that large number, she found "not one" she wanted,11 illustrating the highly selective and itinerant nature of Sarah Sophia's collecting practice.
 Smith describes Sarah Sophia as "wanting civility" toward a certain person and writes that a "great genius" had arrived early for dinner at her home as she was putting away "knick knacks" and observed to Sarah Sophia that is was a "fine day," to which she responded, "I know nothing at all about it, you must speak to my brother upon that subject when you are at dinner."12 Rather than demonstrating civility, Sarah Sophia was as much engrossed in cataloguing her, "knick knacks," her collection, as a man like her brother would be.
 Surely, while organizing and putting away her objects, she would not want to be bothered by dull conversation, like the observation that it was a "fine day," any more than Sir Joseph would want to be bothered at such a moment.
 Her further comment that it was a subject that should be discussed with her brother over dinner suggests her exclusion from said dinner and comments upon the trivialities of much conversation, even among such "men of genius."